Gositi/discord-fs/README.md

 ## Usage
 First off, you'll need Linux to run this (with FUSE and a modern version of Python installed, should already be installed by default on most distros).
 If you have macOS, I think there is a way to get FUSE working there too which should enable you to run this project.
-For Windows, this project won't support it as it is a too different platform.
+This project won't support Windows as it's a completely different platform.
 However, https://github.com/DiscordFS/DiscordFS looks relevant (but I'm not affiliated with it in any way).
-This project will only ever officially support Linux, and all testing is done on the latest Ubuntu (23.10).
+All testing and official support is for Ubuntu 23.10 with Python 3.11, but if you have issues with another system I will try and look into it anyways.

 Before using the FS, you'll need to fix some setup.
 I will assume you are techy enough to do this yourself, so this will be in broad terms what to do.